 In the late 1930s, Odd S. Halseth, then-Director of the PGM in Phoenix, obtained funding from the Works Progress Administration (WPA) to implement the Salt River Valley Stratigraphic Survey (SRVSS).
 Halseth coordinated with Emil Haury, Chair of the Department of Anthropology at the University of Arizona at the time, to help plan for and manage the project.
 The goal of the SRVSS was to conduct test excavations at as many sites as possible in the lower Salt River Valley to recover sufficient ceramic materials to allow the establishment of a regional chronological sequence (Bostwick 1993:197).
 To accomplish this goal, the SRVSS team, led by Albert Schroeder, set out to identify and map habitation sites with visible mounds of dense artifact concentrations ("trash mounds"), and excavated trenches within these mounds to obtain a controlled sample of artifacts.
 Fieldwork took place periodically between 1938 and 1940 and included areas along the middle Gila River and Queen Creek, in addition to the lower Salt River Valley.
-Schroeder 1940).
+Schroeder presented the results of the SRVSS fieldwork in his master's thesis for the University of Arizona (Schroeder 1940).
 In total, the SRVSS crew recorded 110 sites, of which nine were documented within Tempe city limits; most of the SRVSS sites in Tempe can be correlated with current ASM- or ASU-designated sites.

 In addition to the early survey and site-recording efforts, several researchers drafted regional-scale maps of the Hohokam canal systems and associated settlements in the lower Salt River Valley, including Tempe, starting in the early 1900s.
 The first of these researchers was Herbert Patrick, who published a map of Hohokam settlements and canal systems in 1903, although collection of the data possibly started as early as 1878 (see Howard 1991b).
 Omar Turney's (1929c) later map of prehistoric irrigation networks and settlements shows more detail than Patrick's map, and Midvale's (1966) subsequent map showed updated locations of canals and settlements in the greater Tempe area.
-These earlier efforts helped inform Howard and Huckleberry's (1991b) detailed and comprehensive map of the Hohokam canal systems and major settlements, including the projected locations of distribution canals in some areas.
-Until recently, Howard and Huckleberry's map was the most complete and up-to-date map of Hohokam settlements and canal systems in the lower Salt River Valley.
+These earlier efforts helped inform Howard's

+(1991 [1992]) detailed and comprehensive map of the Hohokam canal systems and major settlements, including the projected locations of distribution canals in some areas.
+Until recently, this map was the most complete and up-to-date map of Hohokam settlements and canal systems in the lower Salt River Valley.
 However, ongoing research (e.g., Caseldine 2020) continues to provide new information regarding the establishment and evolution of these Hohokam irrigation systems through time.